Can you imagine still having to visit your bank to make a mortgage payment?

 2. Decrease stress and increase productivity for your staff

-The inherent automation of an online payment processing is music to your staff’s ears.
-With the right technology, your staff can cut out manual calculations and routing of paperwork.
+The automated nature of online payment processing brings efficiency to your staff, allowing them to bypass manual calculations and paperwork routing with the appropriate technology.
 And, with fewer citizens queuing in the office to submit paperwork and payments, your staff can breathe a little easier.
-Less paperwork on your team’s desk means more time for other, potentially more exciting projects.
+Reduced paperwork on your team’s desk equates to additional time available for other, potentially more engaging projects.

 3. Grow your department’s bottomline

-Conversely, by switching to online payment processing, not only can you cut out the cost to process checks, but you actually have the opportunity to increase your revenue.
+Conversely, by switching to online payment processing, not only can you cut out the cost of processing checks, but you actually have the opportunity to increase your revenue.
 As we mentioned in the official press release for our Payments feature, one government agency just north of New York City collected more than $62,000 across 16 form submissions in less than one week.